 2. Turn the heat down to a simmer and leave to cook for 10 minutes.
 Season well with salt and pepper and blitz with a hand blender until smooth (or pour into a stand alone blender).

-3. Add 3 tablespoons of single cream, a large handful of basil leaves and the grated pecorino and blitz again until fully combined.
+3. Add the lemon juice, single cream, a large handful of basil leaves and the grated pecorino.
+Blitz again until fully combined.

-4. Serve immediately topped with pea shoots, a drizzle of single cream and basil infused extra virgin olive oil and a good crack of black pepper.
+4. Serve immediately topped with pea shoots, a drizzle of single cream and a drizzle of extra virgin olive oil.

 If you’ve had a go at making my soup or any of my other recipes, I’d love to hear about it @corrieheale firstname.lastname@example.org